aethctl/aethctl/README.md

 </a>

 **[Ryoku on NixOS](https://github.com/aethctl/Ryoku-on-NixOS)** is an official NixOS port of the Ryoku desktop ecosystem.

 The goal is not to make Ryoku merely *run* on NixOS.
-It is to make the whole desktop feel native to it, reproducible packages, declarative configuration, Nix managed services, and the same polished Ryoku shell experience.
+It is to make the whole desktop feel native to it: reproducible packages, declarative configuration, Nix-managed services, and the same polished Ryoku shell experience.

 `NixOS` · `Hyprland` · `Quickshell` · `QML` · `Nix`